Oanakiaja/obrowser/README.md

-# Toy: Layout-Engine
+# O browser engine

+> a mini browser engine for learning browser arch

+Browser Process
+* UI thread

+Render Process：
+* main thread
-a toy project based on "https://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html".
+  * [finished] layout engine： based on https://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html.
+    * [todo] layer tree
+  * [optional] javascript interpreter
+* compositor thread
+* raster thread

-I plan to learn Rust & Browser Engine from this base project.
+I plan to learn Rust & Cpp & Browser Engine from this base project.
 So I create this repo.

 There are still amounts of features that need to be implemented.